cjw199/MR1dCNN.jl/README.md

 `args.epochs = 20`.

-The model architecture is contained in an array of named tuples of `LayerDef` structs defined in `src/ModelUtilities.jl`.
-The models architectures are defined in `arch/Arch.jl`.
-To construct your own model architecture to use with the demo, use `Arch.jl` and `createArch()`.
-The `LayerDef` constructor arguments can be found in `ModelUtilities.jl`.
-For example, to change model definitons, edit `Arch.jl` to reflect the destired changes.
-Then save and run

-`createArch()`.

-Then pass the `archs` array as the second argument to `train`.
+The model architecture is defined in ```arch/arch.json```.
+This file contains a definition for each model in Flux syntax as a string.
+To change or use your own model architectures, just edit the ```arch.json``` file with the appropriate changes.
+It is advised to ensure that any changes will work on the data (e.g., that layer parameters as compatible with the shape of the data).

 #### TensoBoard Logging